matthiaslang/jackychess/readme.md

 ## Building and development

-At least Java 11 & maven to compile the engine.
+You need Java 21 & maven to compile the engine.
 However, it should run under any newer Java version.
-It is mainly tested with Java 11 under Linux.
+It is mainly tested with Java 21 under Linux.

 Building the project